Adjust

 John Adams

 John Adams (1735-1826) was the second U.S. president, a Federalist, serving from 1797 to 1801.
-He previously served as a judge and diplomat.
-He was also the first Vice President, serving under President George Washington (I).
+He was one of the founders and previously served as a judge, diplomat, and vice president.

 Abuse of words has been the great instrument of sophistry and chicanery, of party, faction, and division of society.